What tooling tips for injection molded parts should I follow?

 - Run samples to improve quality

-Creating plastic parts begins with the mold — which is where tooling comes in.
+Creating plastic parts begins with the mold — which is where a plastic mold maker comes in.

 This is a difficult process as every injection molding project is unique, and therefore poses unique specifications and problems.
 Several factors go into tooling a mold that engineers and designers have to account for.